 The winter holidays are just around the corner!
-Has your son or daughter started subtly, or not so subtly, hinting that they would like a pet for the holidays?
-While most people think of a cat or dog, your child might have surprised you by asking for a snake.
-If you’ve never had a pet snake before don’t worry, we’re here to talk you through everything you need to know about bringing home a pet snake for the holidays.
+Has your child started subtly, or not so subtly, hinting that they would like a pet for the holidays?
+While most people think of a cat or dog, your child might surprise you by asking for a snake.
+If you’ve never had a pet snake before, don’t worry, we’re here to talk you through everything you need to know about bringing home a pet snake.

 Snakes aren’t like cats and dogs; they must live in their own environment and are dependent upon you to provide it for them.
-Snakes, like all reptiles and amphibians, are ectothermic animals; that is, their body temperatures and their metabolism depend upon the conditions in which they live.
-And sadly, there’s no universal “snake temperature” each species has its temperature range that depends upon the range found in its natural habitat.
+Snakes, like all reptiles and amphibians, are ectothermic animals; their body temperatures and their metabolism depend upon the conditions in which they live.
+And, sadly, there’s no universal “snake temperature” since each species has a temperature range that depends upon their natural habitat.

-- A glass of plastic terrarium with a lid
+- A glass or plastic terrarium with a lid

 - A heating device

 - A bowl (for basking, big enough to fit your snake)

 - Lighting product

 This is the part that you’re probably dreading the most.
 We’ve all seen viral videos of pythons basking in the sun after eating large animals, such as raccoons or ever deer.
 But don’t worry, your snake won’t be eating anything quite that large.
 While the size of your snake will determine its diet, most “starter” snakes are young and thus small.
 Meaning that you can put off the large food items for a while.